Gusii people: Music

+The Abagusii traditionally play a large eight stringed bass lyre called the obokano.
+This is the largest such lyre in Kenya and instruments may be as large as six feet tall.
+It is used to accompany singing and dancing, Gusii music usually being vocal.
+When used solo, it is generally as an introduction to singing.
+The instrument is usually reserved for male members of the Gusii, along with other instruments, although women may play drums known as Ekonu and rattles during circumcision ceremonies.
+Other traditional instruments are flutes.

 Art

 The Abagusii are also known for their world-famous soapstone sculptures, called "chigware", which are mostly concentrated in the southern parts of Kisii County, around Tabaka town.

 Religion

 Prior to the introduction of Christianity and Islam to Africa, the Abagusii were monotheistic, believing in a supreme God called "Engoro"; this God is also popularly called "Nyasae", a loanword from the Dholuo language, among Abagusii.
 The Abagusii believe that Engoro created the Universe, and was the source of all life.
 The sun ("Risase") and stars are both important in the Abagusii religion.
 Death, disease, and destruction of crops and livestock were considered unnatural events brought on by evil spirits, bad luck, witchcraft, or the displeasure of ancestor spirits.
 The Abagusii also revered medicine men and practiced ancestor worship, calling the ancestor spirits "Ebirecha."

 Today, most Abagusii practice Christianity, with the four major denominations being Catholicism, the Seventh-day Adventist Church, Swedish Lutheranism, and Pentecostal Assemblies of God.
 A minority of Abagusii still adhere to their traditional religion, and others observe a syncretic form of their traditional religion and Christianity.
 Many still go to visit a diviner ("omoragori") who can point out displeased spirits of the dead and prescribe solutions for placating them.